 - Talk with friends who have organised funeral services for loved ones.
 What were their experiences?
 What can you learn from this?

 - What community support is there for funeral celebrancy?
 HINT!
 Our association is a good start!

 - Internet search Australian and international funeral trends

 - Locate resources – Australian author Barry Young’s The Funeral Celebrant Handbook is a good start.

 - What are your income expectations?
 Is this viable given your local research?

 - Draft a budget and marketing plan.
 Consider joining local celebrant/chamber of commerce networks.

 There are numerous Funeral Celebrant training courses offered around Australia.

 Contact the providers and ask for details of their course.
 Ask for the names of participants and speak with them about the course and their experiences.
-Our association offers training providers with a complimentary FCAA Forum attendance voucher to give to students (valued at $30).
+If possible, meet with them and have a coffee.
+Our association offers training providers with a complimentary FCAA Forum attendance voucher to give to students (valued at $35).

 We do not recommend or endorse any provider.